 CI201 Clinic Internship Level II

-Units 28.0 didactic

-Hours 560 academic

-Format In Person
+Units 28.0 didactic 560 academic Hours Format In Person

-Prerequisite MCE, CO101 - 103, One of AC311 - 322, One of BS311 - 313, TB211

-Description Level II internship consists of 560 hours of supervised acupuncture and oriental medical practice.
-Under the supervision of their clinic supervisors, interns diagnose and treat patients in the OMC and at other off-campus health care sites.
-Working individually or in pairs, interns apply their knowledge and skills of oriental and western medical assessments to interview and assess the condition of each new patient, formulating potential diagnoses and treatment plans based on this assessment, including acupuncture and other oriental medical modalities.
+MCE, CO101 - 103, One of AC311 - 322, One of BS311 - 313, TB211 Prerequisite practice.
+Under the supervision of their clinic supervisors, interns diagnose and treat patients in the DULA Clinic and at other off-campus health care sites.
+Working individually or in pairs, interns apply their knowledge and skills of East Asian and Western medical assessments to interview and assess the condition of each new patient, formulating potential diagnoses and treatment plans based on this assessment, including acupuncture and other East Asian medical modalities.
 Interns then discuss this diagnosis and treatment plan with the clinic supervisor and treat the patient under the direct supervision of the clinic supervisor.
 Interns are expected to demonstrate proficiency in treatment techniques covered in the courses of their didactic studies.
 Interns will render possible nutritional and/or lifestyle recommendations and offer them to the patient after consultation with the clinic supervisor.
 Interns will also incorporate herbal formula derivation and modification into treatment plans.
 Interns are expected to inform their patients of the ingredients and proposed effects of the formula, formula preparation/cooking instructions, appropriate dosage guidelines, and possible adverse effects.
 Interns are responsible for filling the herbal formulas for their patients.